thomasnicholson/fluidtuner/README.md

     --bank

-The Fluidsynth tuning bank (integer, default: 1).
+The Fluidsynth tuning bank start point (integer 0–127, default: 1).
+*Note: if you have many tunings to process this value will increment accordingly.*

     --program

-The program number in tuning bank as start point (integer, default: 0).
+The tuning bank program number as start point (integer 0–127, default: 0).
+*Note: this value increments for each tuning you are processing.
+Having many tunings will have an effect on the bank number as well.
+E.g. if you process 100 tunings beginning with bank 1 and program 127, the remaining tunings after the first (bank 1, program 127) will automatically save to bank 2, programs 0–98.*

     --output

-The filename for generated Fluidsynth tuning data (string, default: fluidtuner_output.txt)
+The filename for your generated Fluidsynth tuning data (string, default: fluidtuner_output.txt)